yezz123/ormdantic/README.md

 As we know, in SQL, we can search for data using different methods, ex. `WHERE`, `LIKE`, `IN`, `BETWEEN`, etc.

-In PydanticORM, we can search for data using the `database.find_one` or `database.find_many` methods.
+In Ormdantic, we can search for data using the `database.find_one` or `database.find_many` methods.

-* [`Find_one`](https://github.com/yezz123/PydanticORM/blob/400ecfde754fc6613923779a6a545a0f00282752/pydantic_orm/generator/_crud.py#L35) used to find a Model instance by Primary Key, its could also find with `depth` parameter.
+* [`Find_one`](https://github.com/yezz123/ormdantic/blob/400ecfde754fc6613923779a6a545a0f00282752/ormdantic/generator/_crud.py#L35) used to find a Model instance by Primary Key, its could also find with `depth` parameter.

 ```python
      # Find one